ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 Once the Clover reaches its initial position of $(0, 0, 0.5)$, the first action
 $a$ is sampled from the policy $\mu_{\theta}$, and noise is added to it.
-The sampled action, i.e., a position relative to the Clover's frame is then navigated to using `navigate` once again.
+The sampled action, i.e., a position relative to the Clover's frame, is then navigated to using `navigate` once again.
 If the quadcopter is unable to reach the position derived from $\mu_{\theta}$ within a certain number of seconds, the action is aborted, and the timeout is taken into account by the reward metric.